 Our sales headquarters are in Tokyo.
-We also have branches in Osaka, Nagoya, Sapporo, Sendai, Toyota, Toyama, Hiroshima, Fukuoka and Okinawa in order to cover the major metropolitan areas in which the majority of large Japanese companies operate.
-As of March 31, 2006, we had approximately 200 people working in sales and marketing.
+In addition, we have ten branch offices in Osaka, Nagoya, Fukuoka, Sapporo, Sendai, Toyama, Hiroshima, Yokohama, Toyota and Okinawa in order to cover the major metropolitan areas in which the majority of large Japanese companies operate.
+As of March 31, 2007, we had approximately 130 people working in sales and marketing.

-We organize our sales personnel into four distinct, separate divisions, Product and Marketing, Operation Management Coordination Division and Strategic Sales.
-In addition, we have nine branch offices.
+We organize our sales personnel into four distinct, separate departments: the Sales Department, the Product Marketing Department, the Operation Management and Coordination Division, and Strategic Sales.